curl/everything-curl/usingcurl/netrc.md

 newline.
 Since 7.84.0, curl also supports quoted strings.
 They start and end with double quotes (`"`) and support the escaped special letters `\"`, `\n` (newline), `\r` (carriage return), and `\t` (TAB).
-Quoted strings are the only way a space character can be used in a user namd or password.
+Quoted strings are the only way a space character can be used in a user name or password.

 **machine name**